appwrite/appwrite/app/sdks/php/docs/locale.md

 GET https://appwrite.test/v1/locale/countries/eu
 ```

 ** List of all countries that are currently members of the EU.
-You can use the locale header to get the data in supported language. **
+You can use the locale header to get the data in supported language.
+UK brexit date is currently set to 2019-10-31 and will be updated if and when needed. **

 ## List Countries Phone Codes